Introduction

 • Since we need a GPU, we need to use one of the base images that come from Nvidia that has the CUDA libraries installed.
 We use the Cuda 12 image.
 You can see other images here

-• Depending on the type of CPU/GPU you need, you can update the hardware settings to run your application.
+• Depending on the type of CPU/GPU you need, you can update the hardware settings to run your app.
 You can see the full list available here

 • We copy across the pip packages we need to install